 - Documentation of the source of your down payment

 - For gift funds, ask for a letter from the person or organization gifting the funds.
-The lender may also need documentation from the gifter showing their ownership of the funds, like 2 months of bank statements.
+The lender may also need documentation from the gifter showing their ownership of the funds, like two months of bank statements.

 - Proof of identity, like a government-issued ID